pavelshadrin/just-do-it/README.md

 Supports workouts such as tennis, socces or basketball.

 Tracks:
-– active calories;
+- active calories;
-– current HR;
+- current HR;
-– max HR;
+- max HR;
-– acerage HR.
+- average HR.

 Workouts can be started from iPhone.